 The most exciting part about traveling the world is the variety of food.
 That perfect snack in your joyous moments is something to live for!
 And, we bet most of us love street food and are looking for the tastiest food that is also easier on our pockets.
-Here’s our top pick of the tastiest and pocket friendly eats from across the world.
+Here’s our top pick of the tastiest and cheapest foods from across the world.

-Empanadas are famous in Latin America and also found in few of the places in Europe, the United States, and also in parts of Southeast Asia.
-Empanadas is a crispy dough made with various aroma of filling – minces pork, tomato and cheese, and garnished with cumin, potatoes or beef and salty cheese.
-They can either be baked or deep-fried and is eaten with homemade salsa to give it the additional punch.
+Empanadas are famous in Latin America and are also found in a few places in Europe, the United States, and also in parts of Southeast Asia.
+Empanadas is a crispy dough made with various aromas of filling – minces pork, tomato, and cheese, and garnished with cumin, potatoes or beef, and salty cheese.
+They can either be baked or deep-fried and are eaten with homemade salsa to give it the additional punch.
 It is priced at $1-$2 (varies by country).

 Mango Sticky Rice

 Mango sticky rice is one of the yummiest and cheapest street foods in the world.
-It is originated from Thailand and is served in regions that consume Thai food.
-It’s one of the easiest recipes – cooked with rice, palm sugar, coconut milk and for the toppings it is garnished with mangoes.
+It is originated in Thailand and is served in regions that consume Thai food.
+It’s one of the easiest recipes – cooked with rice, palm sugar, coconut milk, and for the toppings, it is garnished with mangoes.
 This dish absolutely melts in your mouth and costs $2-$4 (varies by country).

 Doner Kebab is probably one of the under-priced and the perfect snack you can ask for!
-It is originally from Turkey but mostly found all over the world, mainly in the Middle East, Europe, Australia and North America.
+It is originally from Turkey but is mostly found all over the world, mainly in the Middle East, Europe, Australia, and North America.
 This dish can be eaten with pita or rice.
-It’s seasoned with the meat of your choice (chicken, beef or lamb), that is cooked slowly and is served with fries and toppings such as pickles, beetroot, lettuce and other fresh salads.
+It’s seasoned with the meat of your choice (chicken, beef or lamb), is cooked slowly, and is served with fries and toppings such as pickles, beetroot, lettuce, and other fresh salads.
 It costs only about $1-$4 (varies by country).

 Chimney Cake (kürtőskalács)

-Dumplings are world-famous Asian food, originally from China and are served is most of the Asian regions.
-Dumplings are a chewy, soft – steamed or pan-fried, filled with meat or veggies.
-They are often eaten along with spicy combinations – chilli sauce, soy sauce and vinegar dressing.
-It is one of the cheapest street foods and costly only about 1$-4$ (varies by country).
+Dumplings are world-famous Asian food, originally from China, and are served in most Asian regions.
+Dumplings are chewy, soft – steamed or pan-fried, filled with meat or veggies.
+They are often eaten along with spicy combinations – chilli sauce, soy sauce, and vinegar dressing.
+It is one of the cheapest street foods and costs only about 1$-4$ (varies by country).

-Roti is an Indian originated food which is found worldwide and often sold as street food.
+Roti is an Indian-originated food that is found worldwide and often sold as street food.
 It is a crepe-like dish that is fried till crispy, soft and chewy.
-Most often it is eaten with savoury curry, veggies or alongside meat.
+Most often, it is eaten with savoury curry, veggies, or alongside meat.
 It costs only about 50 cents – 4$ (varies by country).

-Pretzel is a European food originally from Germany and most popular in Germany, Austria and other parts of Europe.
+Pretzel is a European food originally from Germany and most popular in Germany, Austria, and other parts of Europe.
 It is also found in North America and other Western food regions.
 It’s basically a baked bread that’s rolled and twisted in a loop shape and seasoned with salt.
-It’s crispy and is a perfect snack on European weather.
-It can also be topped with garlic, cheese, chocolate, nuts, herbs and more.
-It’s one of the cheapest bakery foods in the world and is priced only about $1- 3$ (varies by country).
+It’s crispy and is a perfect snack in European weather.
+It can also be topped with garlic, cheese, chocolate, nuts, herbs, and more.
+It’s one of the cheapest bakery foods in the world and is priced at only about $1- 3$ (varies by country).

-Samosa is popular Asian food and commonly found in India and in the places where Indian food is served – Southeast Asia and Central Asia, Middle East, Portugal, Africa.
-It is a triangular-shaped savoury filled with potatoes, peas, onions and lentils.
-It is mostly enjoyed with green chutney with tamarind, mint and coriander.
+Samosa is popular Asian food and is commonly found in India and in the places where Indian food is served – Southeast Asia and Central Asia, the Middle East, Portugal, and Africa.
+It is a triangular-shaped savoury filled with potatoes, peas, onions, and lentils.
+It is mostly enjoyed with green chutney with tamarind, mint, and coriander.
 It costs about 50 cents to 2$ (varies by country).

 Learn more about Health related topics here.